jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

   the application "dirty" status, which asks the user for confirmation before leaving.
 - ``@jupyterlab/application:ILabShell``: An interface to the JupyterLab shell.
-  The top-level application object also has a reference to the shell, but it has a restricted interface in order to be agnostic to different spins on the applcation.
+  The top-level application object also has a reference to the shell, but it has a restricted interface in order to be agnostic to different spins on the application.
   Use this to get more detailed information about currently active widgets and layout state.
 - ``@jupyterlab/application:ILayoutRestorer``: An interface to the application layout restoration functionality.
 Use this to have your activities restored across